We're working together to halve food waste by 2030

 Around a third of the food produced globally is lost or wasted and it’s having a real impact on climate change, contributing 8–10% of total man-made greenhouse gas (GHG) emissions.

 That is why Love Food Hate Waste dedicate a whole week of action to raising awareness of the environmental consequences of wasting food, and promoting activities that help to reduce the amount of food we waste.

-Food Waste Action Week 2022 - what can we achieve together?
+Food Waste Action Week 2022 - what did we achieve together?

 26 February 2021